COVID-19 Temporary Reasonable Accommodation Process – Spring 2021 (& remaining Fall 2020)

 - The EEO/ADA Compliance Officer (or Appointee) will engage in an interactive process as necessary with the employee and supervisor to discuss accommodations and employee’s essential work functions.

-- For situations where employees have increased risk conditions that are determined not to be ADA disabilities, and/or where social distancing, PPE, or something that comparably reduces exposure risk would constitute the accommodation or adjustment, the EEO/ADA Compliance Officer (or Appointee) will work with the employee and supervisor to determine if university flex-work and other workplace adjustments are available.
+For situations where employees have increased risk conditions that are determined not to be ADA disabilities, and/or where social distancing, PPE, or something that comparably reduces exposure risk would constitute the accommodation or adjustment, the EEO/ADA Compliance Officer (or Appointee) will work with the employee and supervisor to determine if university Flex-work and other workplace adjustments are available.
+To facilitate workload assignments consistent with these goals, faculty and staff who received medical ADA accommodations or medical Flex-work approvals during the fall semester will receive as Flex-work the same type of arrangements for the spring.
+There is accordingly no need to apply for a medical ADA accommodation or medical Flex-work for the spring term approval unless you have had a change in your circumstances since the fall term.
+For those who experienced changed circumstances that would require different medical ADA accommodations or medical Flex-work approval, the application process is available.

 While the University will give work accommodation/adjustment priority to requests related to an employee’s medical condition, we recognize there are also requests not related to an employee’s health that should be reviewed.
 These might include concerns about childcare/school closures, the health of others in the home, a personal concern about working on-campus or the need for specific protective equipment to perform a job.

-If you are seeking a flex-work adjustment not related to your personal health, please complete this FORM and send it to the same Submission Inbox used for medical related temporary accommodations.
+If you are seeking a Flex-work adjustment not related to your personal health, please complete this FORM and send it to the same Submission Inbox used for medical related temporary accommodations.
 For Flex-Work Requests for Personal Reasons you Do Not need to complete the Healthcare Provider Release Form.
-If you have already submitted a request using a different form, you do not need to re-submit your request.
+If you were approved for Flex-work in the fall term, and there is no change in your circumstances you Do Not need to resubmit your requests for spring term.
+It is important that you do discuss with your supervisor or Dean’s Office whether Flex-work is available for the spring term.

 Request for Prompt Submission of Requests

-To make determinations before fall opening, the University is asking those requiring ADA temporary accommodations based upon possible COVID-19 conditions in the fall to submit requests as soon as possible and by June 30, 2020.
-While the University will accept requests for accommodations for the fall term after that date, early submission will allow us to give priority to accommodation needs of those with more serious medical conditions.
+To make determinations before spring opening, the University is asking those requiring ADA temporary accommodations based upon possible COVID-19 conditions in the spring to submit requests as soon as possible.
+Early submission will allow us to give priority to accommodation needs of those with more serious medical conditions.
 While we ask that you simultaneously submit all three relevant documents as outlined in #1 above, we recognize time needed in obtaining your medical documentation.
-We strongly encourage you to submit the forms as soon as possible and by June 30, pending you obtaining medical documentation to be submitted at a later date.
+We strongly encourage you to submit the forms as soon as possible, pending you obtaining medical documentation to be submitted at a later date.
 Please submit all documents to this confidential Submission Inbox.

 Notification Timing and Factors Being Considered

 In order to allow for appropriate planning for instructional workloads and classroom schedules, accommodation requests from those who provide or support teaching will be reviewed first.
 Our first priority is employees with medical disabilities, but we may adjust work for those who have health conditions that do not rise to a disability.
 All requests should be submitted using the COVID-19 Temporary Reasonable Accommodation Process.
-Accommodation and adjustment determinations will be communicated after reviewing all requests received by June 30.
+ADA Accommodation and Flex-work adjustment determinations will be communicated as soon as possible.
 Other requests, including serious health risks for family members at home, will be considered after employee health circumstances.

 Frequently Asked Questions